 If cords are under rugs or carpets they are easily out of view.
 People often think that if it is only temporary nothing bad will happen.
 If it is only for Christmas decorations then that cord will be there such a short time it will be alright.
 Cords receive damage when walked on.
 This is especially true around holidays.
 This is due to the extra people in the home.
 Also, if a cord hidden under a rug that means you can easily forget that it is there and trip over it causing injury.
 No one wants to be the star of the next commercial with the famous line “I’ve fallen and I can’t get up”.

 6. Don’t Put Metal Wear Into Receptacles

 Metal conducts electricity.
-Your body can easily be electrocuted by electricity.
 Do the math here and don’t put anything that isn’t a plug into any kind of outlet.

 5. Don’t Pull Cords Out Of Power Strips Except By Their Plugs

 When you pull on a cord you have the potential of breaking that cord.
 You can short out the wires internally or you can even break apart the outer insulation of the cord leaving wires exposed to the elements and loved ones.
 We all know unplugging something from across the room takes that extra effort and that it’s so much easier at the moment to just yank the cord free.
 However, the few seconds of movement you saved will not be worth more than the potential cost of replacing whatever that power cord was attached to before you just pulled it apart.